dmmkimani/portfolio-app/README.md

 # dmmkimani.com
- This is the GitHub repository for my porfolio-style website: dmmkimani.com.
+This is the repository for dmmkimani.com, a portfolio-style website that showcases my professional achievements.